 Kurzweil 3000 is the comprehensive reading, writing and learning software solution for any struggling reader, including individuals with learning difficulties, such as: dyslexia, attention deficit disorder or those who are English Language Learners.
 Kurzweil displays the textbook page on the screen and then highlights the words as it reads it to you.
-Learn more at http://www.kurzweiledu.com/kurz3000.aspx or stop by the reading center for a demonstration.
+Get information at http://www.kurzweiledu.com/kurz3000.aspx or stop by the reading center for a demonstration.

 Kurzweil 1000is software that makes printed or electronic text readily available to people who are blind or visually impaired.
 It combines accessibility, communication and productivity tools to ease and enhance their reading, writing and learning experience.
-Learn more at http://www.kurzweiledu.com/kurz1000.aspx or stop by the reading center for a demonstration.
+For information see http://www.kurzweiledu.com/kurz1000.aspx or stop by the reading center for a demonstration.

 Dspeech is a free text-to-speech program you can get for your own computer.
 It has some pretty powerful features for a freeware program.
 Download your copy at http://dimio.altervista.org/eng/or you may stop by MCK 290 and ask for a CD copy.
 You may want to add a computer voice if your computer doesn't have any newer - more natural sounding voices installed.

 Your computer may not have any pleasant sounding voices to read text.
 You can add newer more realistic sounding voices from http://www.nextup.com/ or search on the web.
 Most voices run around $35.00.
 These voices work with most Text-to-Speech software including DSpeech.

 You can find information about alternative text options offered by the Assistive Technology Coordinator at the Alternative Text Options web page.